Firsts A Smile Can Make or Break

 1. First Date

-Your outfit isn’t as important and you think.
-Both men and women cite a smile as the number one physical feature to attractiveness.
+Your outfit isn’t as important as you think.
+Both men and women cite a smile as the number one physical feature of attractiveness.
 Good news for bad hair days!

 Single adults admitted they judge a potential date most based on their teeth—significantly more than hair or outfit.
 But it takes more than flashing your 100-watt smile to make a bright impression.
 An estimated 74 percent of women won’t pucker up if they suspect poor oral health, according to a Delta Dental survey.
 And if that’s not enough to make you brush, bad breath was one of the top deterrents for singles accepting a second date.